 During the day, the main lab is a busy scene with scientists discussing upcoming dive plans, processing samples, and preparing instruments for the next dive.
 Click image for larger view and image credit.

 In the bio lab, Erin Becker and Irmi Eichinger are processing the remainder of the mussel samples.
-The processing of mussels involves opening the mussel and removing a small portion of the mantle and gill.
+Processing involves opening the mussel and removing a small portion of the mantle and gill.
 The samples are then put into vials and placed on ice.
 Click image for larger view and image credit.

 After Midnight